A Daily Guide to Living in Beatitude Menu Button

 Proclamation of Faith:

-“I believe in the Holy Catholic Church.”
+“I believe in God the Father.”

-The Blessed Mother:
+The Blessed Mother: Jesus:

 Glorious Characteristic: